 Programme Outlines for Business Administration

-The following is an outline, by year, of a typical programme of study for the B.A.
-(Honours) Business Administration or the B.A.
-Business Administration that would cover required courses.
-(Actual programmes of study may vary.)
+The following tables are examples of a typical outline, by year, of a B.A.
+(Honours) Business Administration programme of study or a B.A.
+Business Administration programme of study that would cover the required courses.